CONCERN: Nerve Entrapment (Pinched Nerve)

 Massage Therapy

-Massage therapy may help relieve muscular tension around compressed nerves.
+Massage therapy may help relieve muscular tension around compressed or irritated nerves.
+When a nerve is sensitive, nearby muscles may tighten protectively, which can further reduce space and increase discomfort.

 Reducing tightness in surrounding muscles